What is Application Security Posture Management (ASPM)?

 Why is Application Security Posture Management (ASPM) important?

-Application security testing is rooted in the past when applications were monoliths comprised mostly of proprietary code and release cadences were monthly.
+Application security testing is rooted in the past when applications were monoliths composed mostly of proprietary code and release cadences were monthly.
 Software development has changed significantly since then.
 As applications expand to encompass open-source dependencies, APIs, microservices, containers, infrastructure as code, and more, organizations need to employ a myriad of testing methodologies.
 Often these tools are siloed, and coordinating scans, rationalizing findings, and remediating issues quickly becomes unmanageable.

 This is even more challenging as release cadences accelerate from monthly to weekly to daily and many times multiple releases a day.
-Layer on the challenges of rationalizing findings to generate reports, satisfy audits, and meet regulatory compliance, and the need for ASPM is evident.
+Layer on the challenges of rationalizing findings to generate reports, satisfy audits, and meet regulatory compliance, thus the need for ASPM is evident.

-ASPM offers a systematic and efficient approach to managing these complexities and ensuring security is an integral part of the development and operational processes.
+Application Security Posture Management (ASPM) offers a systematic and efficient approach to managing these complexities and ensuring security is an integral part of the development and operational processes.
 ASPM solves the complexity of secure software development by delivering value across five critical areas:

 Five key value outcomes of Application Security Posture Management